 This improvement in recycling infrastructure was paid for by packaging manufacturers, with the government taxing firms for producing single-use packaging.
 They are also made to cover the cost of plastic waste collection and recycling.

 In 2016, France became the first country in the world to ban the manufacture and sale of single-use plastic cups, cutlery, plates, and takeaway food boxes.
-The law requires all disposable tableware to be made from 50 per cent bio-sourced materials that can be composted at home by January 2020.
+The law requires all disposable tableware to be made from 50 per cent bio-sourced materials that can be composted at home.
 This rises to 60 per cent by 2025.